 Word clouds are used in more places other than text analysis, they can usually offer some nice visualizations to your research, but other than that they do not quite add much quantitative information.
 Yes, we can see which words are the most used, but that is the only use for word clouds.
 There are some websites that allow you more control over customizing the word clouds, so if you want these words in a particular shape, color scheme, and or design then search for a word cloud generator and those will allow you more control.
 Voyant only allows you to change the number of words that go into the word cloud.

-Key words in context shows you at each time a word is found in the text, what are the 5 words before and what are the 5 words after.
+Keywords in context shows you each time a word appears in the text, with five words preceding and following it.
 The export of this would be a table of each time the word is in the text.
-So Voyant allows you to change the number of words before and after, 5 is the default.
+Voyant allows you to change the number of words that occur before and after a keyword; five is the default.
 It can be good to analyze patterns you see that come before and after certain words of interest.
 This is a gateway into looking at topics in the text.

 This links graph is good to show the most frequent words and words they are most likely to show up near.
 So it can show you almost what the words in context table can, just in a visual way.